1 Samuel 18:1

 1. “And it came to pass, when he had made an end of speaking unto Saul…”

 1).
 Immediately after David killed Goliath the Israelite army chased the Philistine army back to their cities.
-It is not clear if David took part in the chasing of Philistine army, at any rate David was soon brought before Saul.
-The Scriptures do not give an account of what was spoken between David and Saul but given what we have in the previous chapter of David’s faith and confidence in God, it was probably a reaffirmation of God’s faithfulness.
+It is not clear if David took part in the chasing of the Philistine army.
+Regardless, David was soon brought before Saul.
+Other than the question of who was David’s father, the Scriptures do not give an account of what was spoken between David and Saul but given what we have in the previous chapter of David’s faith and confidence in God, it was probably a reaffirmation of God’s faithfulness.

 a).
 1 Samuel 17:32-37 And David said to Saul, Let no man's heart fail because of him; thy servant will go and fight with this Philistine.